Get the latest price?

 Technical ceramic components are integral to industries such as electronics, energy, aerospace, automotive, and semiconductors due to their exceptional ceramic physical properties.
 Compared to metals and plastics, these components offer superior high-temperature resistance, dimensional stability, and controlled thermal behavior.
 Such ceramic physical properties enhance product reliability, reduce failure rates, and extend service life.

 Different types of technical ceramic components—based on their composition, crystal structure, and sintering process—exhibit varying ceramic physical properties.
-Among these, three specific indicators aretechnical ceramic components particularly critical in industrial applications and directly affect the performance, longevity, and manufacturability of technical ceramic components: ceramic thermal expansion, thermal conductivity of ceramics, and ceramic density.
+Among these, three specific indicators arephysical properties of technical ceramics particularly critical in industrial applications and directly affect the performance, longevity, and manufacturability of technical ceramic components: ceramic thermal expansion, thermal conductivity of ceramics, and ceramic density.

 The Three Core Ceramic Physical Properties